 Steven Gerrard is a Liverpool icon, plain and simple.
 Part of a generation of world-class midfielders including Frank Lampard, Paul Scholes, Andreas Inieta and Xavi, Gerrard snubbed advances from the likes of Chelsea and Real Madrid to remain at his boyhood club.

-Following on from his dominant displays on the pitch, Gerrard has transferred his leadership qualities to the dugout and is thriving in Scotland as Rangers boss.
+Following on from his dominant displays on the pitch, Gerrard transferred his leadership qualities to the dugout, where he guided Rangers to glory in Scotland.

 Superb strike against rivals Manchester United

 Having made his debut for Liverpool in 1998 as an 18-year-old, the 2000/01 campaign proved to be a breakthrough campaign.

 And it was this moment against arch-rivals Manchester United in particular that put him on the road to Liverpool greatness.

 In the highly-anticipated fixture at Anfield, United were gunning for revenge having lost the reverse fixture 1-0.
 However, Gerrard had other ideas as he etched his name into the history books with a sublime strike.
 Gathering a lay-off from Robbie Fowler, he advanced before hitting an unstoppable shot past Fabian Barthez from range.

 The opener put Liverpool on their way to a 2-0 victory and their first Premier League double over United.